ItsKruistz/7DeviceInfo/README.md

 ## Development

-Its currently under-development.
-Contributions are welcome.
+~~It's currently under-development.
+Contributions are welcome.~~ **THIS PROJECT HAS BEEN DISCONTINUED BECAUSE OF SOME REASON.
+SORRY FOR THAT**